Python-World/python-mini-projects/projects/Convert_a_image_to_pdf/README.md

 <!--Remove the below lines and add yours -->
 **img2pdf module**

-The `img2pdf` is an inbuilt Python module which enables you to convert a JPG image into a PDF.
+The `img2pdf` is an external Python module which enables you to convert a JPG image into a PDF.

     pip install img2pdf